 Learn more: "Finding Common Ground With Your Audience"

 Also, you gain trust when you are transparent about the source of information you provide.
 It’s easy to fall into the habit of misrepresenting your own opinions or conclusions as facts.

 It’s so commonly done that one of my clients has an acronym for this practice: MSU (making stuff up).
 In some cases (such as the “fake news” we’ve been hearing so much about lately) it’s even done intentionally.
 While it may be effective click bait, misleading people is unlikely to make them trust you.

 4. Collaborate and listen

 There’s a good reason why collaboration has become such a valued business strategy in recent years: working together produces more and better ideas.
 When you collaborate with others and seek out differing viewpoints, you become better prepared to present a winning persuasive proposal.

 Even when you disagree, careful listening makes you better informed about how others see the issue at hand.
 At the very least, you understand what you’re up against and others feel included when you ask for their opinion.
 In the best case, it may help you devise new strategies that you may not have considered otherwise.

 5. Persuade even before you present

 Is your presentation capable of getting others to consider new ideas or points of view -- and getting them to act accordingly?
-Try these five strategies to present your case in a way that resonates with your audience and produces a successful outcome for you and for your business.
+Try these five strategies to present your case in a way that resonates with your audience and produces a successful outcome for you and for your company's success.

 Stephanie Scotti is a strategic communication advisor specializing in high-stake presentations.
 She has 25-plus years experience of coaching experience and eight years teaching presentation skills for Duke University.
 She has provided presentation coaching to over 3,000 individuals in professional practices, Fortune 500 companies, high-level government officials and international business executives.
 Learn more at ProfessionallySpeaking.net and ProfessionallySpeakingBlog.com.